djbieber/stratifyd-user-guide/docs/source/dataconnectors.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-3rd Party Data Connectors usually have a pop-up window that allows you to enter your credentials with the 3rd party in order to authenticate with Signals.
+3rd Party Data Connectors usually have a pop-up window that allows you to enter your credentials with the 3rd party in order to authenticate with Stratifyd.

 ..
 Note:: Make sure you have pop-up blocking disabled when connecting with a 3rd Party Data Connector